ihouwat/pygame-learning/005_same_again/scratchpad.md

 - create more levels

-# start level with a random shape with different colors
-# next level would be many shapes with one color
+	- DONE many shapes with one color
-# next level is many shapes with many colors
+	- DONE many shapes with many colors
-	- DONE colored shapes
+	- DONE one shape with many colors
 	- DONE colored items
 	- DONE grayscale items
 	- voice only target item